 SEM micrographs of the growth batch used in this experiment are shown in Fig. 4.3.
-Most of the NWs are perpendicular to the substrate (i.e. [111] direction) with a length of $17 \pm 1 \ \mu$ m and a diameter of 225 ± 15 nm.
+Most of the NWs are perpendicular to the substrate (i.e. [111] direction) with a length of $17 \pm 1~\mu m$ and a diameter of $225 \pm 15~nm$ .
 To a lesser extent, also parasitic growth occurs along other angled direction, as typically observed on Si(111) wafers.
-The NWs show slight inverse tapering of about 0.2%, while a wider tapering (~ 10%) is usually present at the base due to the radial growth stabilization at the beginning of the process (Fig. 4.3(a)).
+The NWs show slight inverse tapering of about 0.2%, while a wider tapering ( $\sim 10\%$ ) is usually present at the base due to the radial growth stabilization at the beginning of the process (Fig. 4.3(a)).
 These deviations from the ideal NW geometry with constant cross-section can contribute to the frequency splitting of the modes and to marginal changes of the effective mass for the first order mode.
-A crystallized MnAs tip is present in the vast majority of the standing NWs; the regularity of its shape and faceting can vary significantly, due to its self-assembled nature (Fig. 4.3(b)).
+A crystallized MnAs tip is present in the vast majority of the standing NWs, while the regularity of its shape and faceting can vary significantly, due to its self-assembled nature (Fig. 4.3(b)).

-FIGURE 4.3 | SEM micrographs of GaAs NWs with MnAs tip. (a) Vertical standing NW on the unprocessed wafer.
-Zoomed-in insets of the tip and base area. (b) Particular of crystallized MnAs tips (scale-bar 1μ m).
-Images taken by F. Dirnberger. (c) Particular of the processed chip with NWs standing next to the cleaved edge (scale-bar 10μ m).
+FIGURE 4.3 | SEM micrographs of GaAs NWs with MnAs tip.

+(a) Vertical standing NW on the unprocessed wafer.
+Zoomed-in insets of the tip and base area. (b) Particular of crystallized MnAs tips (scale-bar $1\mu$ m).
+Images taken by F. Dirnberger. (c) Particular of the processed chip with NWs standing next to the cleaved edge (scale-bar $10\mu$ m).

-Following the procedure described in Appendix B, a small chip (~ 1-2 mm2) is obtained from the growth 2" wafer, modified and installed in our measuring setup (Section 2.1).
+Following the procedure described in Appendix B, a small chip ( $\sim 1\text{-}2~\text{mm}^2$ ) is obtained from the growth 2" wafer, processed and installed in our measuring setup (Section 2.1).
 In first place, by means of a micro-manipulator, only a single row of vertical standing NWs is left along the designated reference cleaved edge.
 After SEM imaging, the NWs not showing a crystallized MnAs tip or much shorter than the average are selectively removed from the chip.
-The resulting sample - partially shown in Fig. 4.3(c) - consists of tens of NWs spaced at least by 5 μ m > 2w0 to avoid the presence of more than one NW in the focal spot and therefore the simultaneous detection of multiple NWs' motion.
+The resulting sample - partially shown in Fig. 4.3(c) - consists of tens of NWs spaced at least by 5 $\mu$ m > 2w0, with w0 being the beam's waist, to avoid the presence of more than one NW in the focal spot and therefore the simultaneous motion detection of multiple NWs.

-More than 50 NWs have been characterized thanks to the ease of navigation in such an array-like configuration.
+More than 50 NWs have been characterized thanks to the ease of navigation in such array-like configuration.
 Each doublet of mechanical frequencies served also as a tag to backtrack the NWs of interest.

 Fig. 4.4 shows a typical thermal noise spectrum measured in our setup.
-In general, resonance frequencies range from 500 to 700 kHz and, for each NW, the doublet modes are completely separated by a frequency splitting δ of several hundred times the peak line width, given the high quality factors.
+In general, resonance frequencies range from 500 to 700 kHz and, for each NW, the doublet modes are completely separated by a frequency splitting $\delta$ of several hundred times the peak line width, given the high quality factors.
 The two modes' mechanical parameters can be extracted just by fitting the data with Eq.
 (1.49).